Israel: the war over status quo

 And this could be seen as another major, historic, achievement of Bibi.
 It closes a phase in the Arab Israeli conflict.
 Let us face it.
 Netanyahu is not just a good politician who can cling to power, as you suggest.

 I do not agree that this is really a great achievement.
-Yes, it has enabled Israelis to visit some places they could not go to before but what threat were those countries?
+Yes, it has enabled Israelis to visit some places they could not go to before, but what threat were those countries?
 They were not a threat at all.
-It improved Israel’s economy but it did not affect the reality here…
+It improved Israel’s economy, but it did not affect the reality here…

 Because the agreements did not include the Palestinians?

 Exactly.
-Since the signing of these agreements, we have seen in the last two years the most bloodshed in many years.
+Since the signing of these agreements, we have seen in the past two years the most bloodshed in many years.
 What happened in May 2021?
 Riots and violence in East Jerusalem, then the bombing of Gaza and the lynchings in the mixed cities of Israel, Haifa, Accra, came as a deep and shocking shock to Jewish Israelis….
-The conflict, which supposedly was be resolved by weakening the Palestinians, suddenly returned.
+The conflict, which supposedly was being resolved by weakening the Palestinians, suddenly returned.
 We lived through weeks of continuous violence.
 Only two people were killed inside Israel, but dozens, if not hundreds, were injured as part of street violence.
 It was not something comparable to the second Intifada, when an average of 100 people were killed per month.
 However, the psychological effect was gigantic.
 This was the moment when Itamar Ben Gvir and Bezalel Smotrich convinced Israeli public opinion by saying that the status quo was not working.
 The Palestinian threat had not been eliminated, they say.

 Here it should be added that this situation has redefined the ‘Palestinian threat’.
 For what is this threat?
 It is not the people of Gaza, the West Bank, or the Palestinian Authority.
 The threat is the neighbours, the Arabs living in Israel, with whom Israeli Jews encounter daily.
 It is them, not the mythical Palestinians from behind the walls.